 Commissioner Scott and the presidents and chancellors of the Pac-12 have led the way in ensuring that Pac-12 universities’ academic missions and the growth and development of student-athletes remain the primary focus of intercollegiate athletics.
 Through a series of reforms, Pac-12 schools have committed to enhanced student-athlete benefits, including increasing scholarship limits to cover the full cost of attending college and adding student-athletes to the conference’s formal governance structure.
 For the 7,000 student-athletes in the Pac-12, participation in intercollegiate athletics provides an avenue to earn a degree from one of the best universities in the world.
 Scott is staunchly committed to retaining college sports a vital component of American higher education by continually adapting to the changing needs of today’s student-athletes.

 Scott’s vision for the conference also reaches beyond geographic borders.
-In 2011, Scott launched Pac-12 Global, which aims to expand the Conference’s footprint in Asia and beyond.
-Since its advent, the initiative has been the catalyst for several international athletic events and student-athlete cultural exchange programs, all while spreading Pac-12 universities’ brands to new audiences.
+In 2011, the Pac-12 launched Pac-12 Global, an initiative that aims to expand the conference’s and its members’ footprint around the world.
+Since its advent, Pac-12 Global has been the catalyst for several international athletic events and student-athlete cultural exchange programs, all while spreading Pac-12 universities’ brands to new audiences.
 In 2015, the Pac-12 hosted the first-ever regular season basketball game, collegiate or professional, to be played in China and has since made the Pac-12 China Game an annual opener to the college basketball season.
 The conference has also made inroads in Australia, where a team of Pac-12 men’s basketball all-stars traveled and competed during the summer of 2016.

 Proven Leadership in Athletics